 It can reach one metre in height.
 The leaves are soft and fleshy with shallow toothed margins and reddish veins.
 Under natural conditions the plant is deciduous, losing its leaves in late autumn.
-The tubular deep red flowers appear from June to December (mid-winter to mid-summer), followed by smooth oval brownish fruit filled with numerous small seeds in a sweetish pulp.
+The tubular deep red flowers appear from mid-winter to mid-summer (June to December), followed by smooth oval brownish fruit filled with numerous small seeds in a sweetish pulp.

 Distribution and habitat

 This plant is found in coastal scarp forests from southern Zululand to the Transkei and in Madagascar.